 Those found in mushrooms and a range of plant foods inhibit tumour proliferation (growth) and metastasis (spread throughout the body).

 This is one reason why plenty of research is increasingly showing the potential for mushrooms in cancer treatment and prevention.
-The common white button mushroom, for example, is known to fight breast cancer, as is the Japanese shiitake mushroom due to its lentinan.
+The common white button mushroom, for example, is known to fight breast cancer.
+Similarly is the Japanese shiitake mushroom, due to its lentinan.

-One study on mice conducted in Japan, showed a full regression in 6 of 10 mice when giving a shiitake extract, and then again in all 10 tested when a higher dosage was used.
+One study on mice conducted in Japan, showed a full regression in 6 of 10 mice when given a shiitake extract.
+This was then found in all 10 tested when a higher dosage was used.

 Some reportedly potent mushrooms in different types of cancer treatment include the following: